-In this section, we evaluate the effectiveness of our algorithm GEDF-VD based on speedup bound metric, which is a widely accepted tool for evaluating the effectiveness of multiprocessor scheduling algorithms [6].
-We will first provide the related definition and some existing results, and then (in Subsection 4.1) will derive the speedup bound for gang tasks under GEDF algorithm considering the non-MC systems.
-This is the first speedup bound for (non-MC) gang tasks under GEDF scheduling policy, which lays the foundation for deriving a speedup bound for MC gang tasks.
-Finally, in Subsection 4.2, considering the MC sporadic gang tasks, we prove a speedup bound for our proposed algorithm GEDF-VD.
-We derive the speedup bound for non-MC gang tasks (Subsection 4.1) and the MC gang tasks (Subsection 4.2) assuming that the degree of parallelism of a task τ_i does not change after a mode-switch, i.e., $m_i^{LO} = m_i^{HI} = m_i$.
+In this section, we evaluate the effectiveness of our algorithm GEDF-VD based on speedup bound metric, which is a widely accepted tool for evaluating the effectiveness of multiprocessor scheduling algorithms [19].
+We will first provide the related definition and some existing results, and then (in Subsection IV-A) will derive the speedup bound for gang tasks under GEDF algorithm considering the non-MC systems.
+This is the first speedup bound for (non-MC) gang tasks under GEDF scheduling policy which lays the foundation for deriving a speedup bound for MC gang tasks.
+Finally, in Subsection IV-B, considering the MC sporadic gang tasks, we prove a speedup bound for our proposed algorithm GEDF-VD.

-Definition 5 (Speedup factor and speedup bound) For a scheduler S, a speedup factor \mathcal{V} ($\mathcal{V} \geq 1$) (also known as resource augmentation factor) means that any task set that is schedulable by an optimal scheduler on a platform of speed-1 cores will be schedulable by S on a platform of speed- \mathcal{V} cores.
+Definition 5.
+(Speedup factor and speedup bound) For a scheduler S, a speedup factor V ($V \ge 1$) (also known as resource augmentation factor) means that any task set that is schedulable by an optimal scheduler on a platform of speed-1 core will be schedulable by S on a platform of speed-Vcore(s).

-For a scheduler S, a speedup bound refers to the lower bound of the speedup factor \mathcal{V} achievable by it.
-A speedup bound for a scheduler S provides an estimation of how far the performance of S is from an optimal scheduler, and the lower the better.
+For a scheduler S, a speedup bound refers to the lower bound of the speedup factor $\mathcal V$ achievable by it.
+A speedup bound for a scheduler S provides an estimation of how far the performance of S is from an optimal scheduler, the lower the better.

 Limitations.
-Our speedup factors result in this section rely on the following assumption that
+Our speedup factors results in this section rely on the following assumption that